dxmegvpw/imiya.github.io/senior_thesis/temp.md

         .
     \end{align}
 $$
-Note that we have interchanged the dummy indices for several times after derivating.
+Note that we have interchanged the dummy indices several times after derivating.
 At last, the equation of motion with respect to the $F_{i}$
 $$
     \begin{equation}
         h^{\bar{j}i}\bar{F}_{\bar{j}}